atom/git-utils/README.md

 Check if a status value represents a new path.

-`status` - The integer status value
+`status` - The integer status value.

 Returns `true` if the status is a new one, `false` otherwise